JacquesLucke/animation_nodes_manual/docs/user_guide/subprograms/script.rst

 Script
 ======

-The script node allows the execution of python scripts.
+The script subprogram allows the execution of python scripts.
 Those scripts are to be written in a blender text block.
 The scripts written for the script node are slightly different from normal scripts in the following:

 - Inputs added to the node will be initialized as variables.
 So if one adds an input named ``count`` to the node, one can use the variable ``count`` in the script like any other variable.
 See below.
 - Star imports are not allowed due to performance reasons.
 So something like ``from random import *`` will not work.